JGCRI/hector/README.md

 hector
 ======

 This is the repository for **Hector**, an open source, object-oriented, simple global climate carbon-cycle model.
 It model runs essentially instantaneously while still representing the most critical global scale earth system processes, and is one of a class of models heavily used for for complex climate model emulation and uncertainty analyses.
-For example, the global temperature rise for the RCP 8.5 scenario, as simulated by Hector, looks like this:
+For example, Hector's global temperature rise for the RCP 8.5 scenario, compared to observations and other model results, looks like this:

 ![](https://github.com/JGCRI/hector/wiki/rcp85.png)